 \section{Self-Improving Demonstrations for Goal-oriented VLN}

-Goal-oriented navigation involves planning an agent (navigator) to reach the target only with its visual / textual description in unseen environments.
-Existing methods still rely on costly human demonstrations to devise feasible exploration strategies connecting to the target places.
-To address this data bottleneck, we propose {\model} to scale its training data in a semi-supervised manner.
-In the following, we detail this method and and its training corpus.
+Goal-oriented navigation involves planning a navigation agent to reach the target only with its visual / textual description in unseen environments.
+Existing methods rely on costly human demonstrations to devise feasible exploration strategies towards the targets.
+To address this data bottleneck, we propose {\model} to scale the training data in a semi-supervised manner.
+In the following, we detail this method and its training corpus.